 Use the compiler or static analysis tools to detect unstructured programming and the use of old or obsolescent features.

-Use a tool to automatically refactor unstructured code.

-Replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so.
+Use a tool to automatically refactor unstructured code; replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so.

 Use the compiler or other code analysis tool to detect archaic usage.